Book your parking

 From walled gardens to riverside woodland, the garden at Greenway is very relaxed and tranquil.
 Find out more about the Peach House, Fernery and Battery including where to find the best river views.
 See the family pet cemetery and find out why a small area of lawn is called Clock Golf.

-It's a mix of industry and leisure in the North Walled Garden, with a cut-flower garden and a restored Peach House.
+It's a mix of industry and leisure in the North Walled Garden, with a cut-flower garden and Peach House.
 At 120ft long it's one of the longest in Devon.
-There are a number of varieties of peaches, apricots and nectarines grown here, and they're used in the café for seasonal recipes.
+Inside there are a number of varieties of peaches, apricots and nectarines grown here, and they're used in the café for seasonal recipes.

 The lawn tucked behind the walled gardens is named Clock Golf after the game Agatha and her family would play there.
 One of the beds is filled with one of Agatha’s favourite flowers, dahlias.